Contact

 Unfortunately, systems that focus on visualizing and observing statistical deviations are often not sufficient in reality:

-The error chains in machines are more complex than can be represented by a single sensor and its values over time.
-It is often the combination of a variety of sensor data that indicates an actual relevant anomaly.
-A threshold on a single sensor without dependency on other values can even lead to more work, because deviations that are recorded at individual sensor level can lead to messages that have no real effects at all.
+The error chains in machines are so complex that they cannot be represented by a single sensor and its temporal values alone.
+It is often the combination of a variety of sensor data that indicates an anomaly that is actually relevant.
+A threshold on a single sensor without dependence on other values can even lead to more work, because deviations that are recorded at individual sensor level can lead to messages that have no real effects at all.

 The difficulty in visualizing and identifying dependencies between the individual sensors in individual dashboards also means that the visualization is often not sufficient to perform a complete root cause analysis.
 The dependencies between the various sensors can hardly or not at all be identified.